ciaeric/ciaeric.github.io/_posts/2018-07-28-Custom-Function-API.md

 http://www.mapquestapi.com/geocoding/v1/address?key=KEY&location=Washington,DC
 ```

-The KEY in this URL needs to be replaced later by my own KEY.
+The KEY in this URL needs to be replaced later with my own KEY.

 ---